Differential/docs/CLIENT-GUIDE.md

 * Revenue - how much money are you generating (this will be close to zero for some time, unfortunately.)

 So you launch.
-Some number in the progression above is close enough to zero to screw up the whole funnel.
+More likely than not, most of the numbers above are zero (or close to zero).
 Now we iterate to fix this.

 ### Concierge your first paid users